Case 3

 Outcome | Prison |

-The accused person is held in pretrial detention for four months–a very long time– based on flimsy allegations against him, and ultimately is only convicted of stealing cigarettes and a lighter.
-From what we learn at trial, his pretrial detention is likely based on the court’s assessment that he does not have a fixed address and therefore poses a flight risk, though he does provide an address to the court.
+The sheer disproportionality of the sanctions imposed is one of the starkest we’ve seen.
+Even as assessed by applicable legal standards, the case is gravely unjust.
+The person’s experiences are also shaped by systemic factors, including that he is migrantized, as well as intersecting factors, such as poverty and drug use.
+The accused person is held in pretrial detention for four months – a very long time – based on flimsy allegations against him and ultimately is convicted only of stealing cigarettes and a lighter.
+From what we learn at trial, his pretrial detention is likely based on the court’s assessment that he does not have a permanent address and therefore poses a flight risk, though he does provide an address to the court.
 Pretrial detention is disproportionately imposed on non-German citizens based on assumptions they will flee because they do not have an address or are from elsewhere.
 This is contrary to the law, which requires concrete reasons (beyond conjecture) for why the court believes that a person will not appear in court for their trial.
+In imposing pretrial detention, the court is also supposed to consider if the person likely committed the offense.
+In this case, the allegations against the defendant fall apart quickly at trial, which is striking.
+He is charged with two counts of theft (including one attempt) with a weapon.
+However, it becomes clear that the knife that the man had in his backpack in both cases was not accessible at the times of the alleged offenses, so legally speaking there was no theft with a weapon.
+In the end, the man is sentenced to four months in prison on one count of theft for stealing cigarettes worth €6.50 because he confesses – whether because he really did it or because he wants to move forward, we do not know.

 The case starts with some background information about the person being accused.
 We learn that he is migrantized and has been in Germany for a few years.
 He has been in pretrial detention for four months and there is some question about whether he has a fixed residence.
 He provides the address of his child and child’s mother but his attorney says he does not have an address.